Ben-G/floriankrueger.github.io/_posts/2015-03-10-testing-reactive-clients.md

 In recent years this has changed, but we all got used to a certain speed when it comes to developing iOS applications.
 To be honest: writing tests makes you slower - at least in the beginning.
 Most often we are not able or not willing to sacrifice our speed in order to learn how to efficiently write unit tests by just doing it in our everyday work.
 And looking back at a couple of years that were possible without tests seem to prove that *"we are good enough to write applications without tests"*.

-I'm also guilty of using these excuses myself although I'm very well aware that I really should write more tests.
-So I try to do it every now and then but when things get somewhat intense and deadlines come closer .. you know the situation.
+I'm also guilty of using these excuses ~~myself~~ although I'm very well aware that I really should write more tests. ~~So I try to do it every now and then but when things get somewhat intense and deadlines come closer .. you know the situation.~~

-Anyways - last summer I saw the excellent talks by John Reid and Graham Lee and heard about how they do unit tests as well as end-to-end tests at facebook.
-I started thinking about the topic more again and realized how reassuring it must be to have a big test coverage in a project.
-Especially in project that are somewhat bigger than your average todo list app.
-And being able to develop everything - even your network code - when you're offline is a big big bonus (given that you have a correct and complete documentation on your hands).
+~~Anyways - l~~ Last summer I saw the excellent talks by John Reid and Graham Lee and heard about how they do unit tests ~~as well as end-to-end~~ and integration tests at facebook.
+I started thinking about the topic more again and realized how reassuring it must be to have a big test coverage in a project. ~~Especially in project that are somewhat bigger than your average todo list app.
+And~~ Additionally, being able to develop everything - even your network code - when you're offline is a big big bonus ~~(given that you have a correct and complete documentation on your hands)~~.

 So on my way back from NSSpain I started applying those methods to my current tasks.
-John Reid demonstrated how to mock network communication build upon AFNetworking - without any mocking framework.
+John Reid demonstrated how to mock network communication built upon AFNetworking - without any mocking framework.
 I never thought of building the mocking part of my tests myself but the example looked so simple and pragmatic that I wanted to try it.
 When starting to design tests I ran into the following problem: our HTTP client is 100% reactive - built upon *ReactiveCocoa* and *AFNetworking-RACExtensions*.
 The given examples in the talk, which involved asynchronous calls, store the callback blocks and execute them with mocked objects.
 In RAC there are no blocks to store and call (at least not at the level relevant to the tests), so I needed to work around this.
 The solution isn't too complex but it took me a while to figure out how to do it efficiently and without too much boilerplate code so here's what I did.

 I don't claim that this is *the* solution.
 It's just what I came up with so use it on your own risk and send me any feedback you have, good or bad.

 ## Faking the HTTP Client

 The key of the unit testing method John demonstrated is faking the HTTP connection at the point where the client returns the parsed JSON to the caller.
 The client under consideration calls the `- (RACSignal *)rac_GET:(NSString *)path parameters:(NSDictionary *)parameters` method from *AFNetworking-RACExtensions* Pod.
-I was lucky as these calls were already encapsulated.
+I was lucky, as these calls were already encapsulated.

 ```objective-c
 #pragma mark - HTTP Methods